Cheseborowe History, Family Crest & Coats of Arms

 The name Cheseborowe is an old Anglo-Saxon name.
-It comes from when a family lived in Cheshire, a county in the northeast of England on the border with Wales.
+It comes from when a family lived in Cheshire, a county in the northwest of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Cheseborowe family

 The surname Cheseborowe was first found in Lincolnshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Cheseborowe family

 This web page shows only a small excerpt of our Cheseborowe research.
 Another 127 words (9 lines of text) covering the years 1526, 1611, 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Cheseborowe History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Cheseborowe were recorded, including Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Cheseborowe family (pre 1700)

 Notables of this surname at this time include: David Cherbury or Chirbury (fl.
 1430), Bishop of Dromore, a Carmelite friar, possibly a member of the Oxford house of his order, since he is recorded to have built its library.
 "He was made Bishop of Dromore, probably in 1427, but he must have...